ToshioCP/Gtk4-tutorial/src/sec21.src.md

 - 19-20: Binds the GSettings "font-desc" and the GtkFontDialogButton property "font-desc".
 The mapping functions are `get_mapping` and `set_mapping`.
 - 1-7: The mapping function from GSettings to the property.
 The first argument `value` is a GValue to be stored in the property.
-The second argument `variant` is a GVarinat structure that comes from the GSettings value.
+The second argument `variant` is a GVariant structure that comes from the GSettings value.
 - 3: Retrieves a string from the GVariant structure.
 - 4: Build a PangoFontDescription structure from the string and assigns its address to `font_desc`.
 - 5: Puts `font_desc` into the GValue `value`.